LibreSolar/libresolar.github.io/_docs/3b_fw_framework.md

 ---
-title: "Firmware Development Toolchain"
+title: "Firmware Development Framework"
 excerpt: "ARM mbed embedded software environment used for Libre Solar hardware"
-permalink: /docs/toolchain/
+permalink: /docs/framework/
 ---

 The firmware for the Libre Solar hardware is developed using the [ARM mbed OS](https://developer.mbed.org/) embedded software framework.
 This makes it possible to use easy-to-understand C++ syntax (similar to Arduino) and enhances community based software development.